Welcome to the Model Aeronautics Council of Ireland (MACI)

 Suitable for all ages from childhood up, it is fun, very fulfilling and educational.
 Aeromodelling has been around since early attempts at flight.

-In the past fifty years the sport has come a long way from kidsí toys.
-Today you can build incredibly realistic model aircraft and fly them as expertly as a pilot sitting at the controls.
+In the past fifty years the sport has come a long way, today you can build incredibly realistic model aircraft and fly them as expertly as a pilot sitting at the controls.

-Gliders can either be towed up or launched from a slope and depend on rising winds to keep altitude.
+Gliders can either be towed up or launched from a slope and then depend on rising winds to keep altitude.
 Helicopters are rotary wing aircraft and of course take off and land vertically.
 Control line modelling uses aircraft tethered with wires and flying in a circular path around the pilot.
 Two or more pilots can fly combat together.